Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 I’ve had my fair share of tools in my garage.
 You name it, I probably have it: saws, chisels, and oh—never forget the trusty old media—my radio blasting classic rock.
 You’d be surprised by how much better I could shape a piece of wood when “Sweet Home Alabama” kicked in.

 And speaking of tools, I learned the hard way that the right ones make all the difference.
 I used to think cheap was the way to go.
-“Why spend on a -end router when I can pick up this one for half the price?”
+“Why spend on a high-end router when I can pick up this one for half the price?”
 Turns out, I learned that splurging on quality tools saves time and the headache of equipment failure right in the middle of a crucial moment.
 The first time I used a DeWalt router?
 Pure magic.
 It was like I was channeling some woodworking guru from another era.

 Finding My Style